Thomas-Pilz/Container-Panel/README.md

 # Container-Panel
 Webapp to get information on Docker images and containers on a host running the Docker daemon.
-Additionally some small Actions on containers can be performed such as stopping or restarting containers.
+Additionally some small actions on containers can be performed such as stopping or restarting containers.

 ## How to get it
 The docker container can be pulled from the Docker Container Registry as follows: